schneebergerlab/msyd/README.md

 	syri --nc 5 -F P --cigar --dir syri --prefix $bs -c alns/$bs.paf -r ref.fna.gz -q $seq --lf $bs.syri.log
 ```

-In preparation for running `pansyn call`, the input tsv needs to be generated.
+In preparation for running `pasy call`, the input tsv needs to be generated.
 An example TSV that could work with the code snippets above could look something like this:

 ```